Yichen-Z/CIS536/readme.txt

         New issue: spaCy lemmatizer nlp pipeline is now much slower even on a smaller text file compared to Checkpoint 1 Lemmatization time:  3.898629903793335
-            Next iteration needs to return to chunking so spaCy can process as much of the text as possible
+            Next iteration needs to return to chunking so spaCy can process as much of the text as possible Next approach:
+        Break apart the big files and clean them at the same time Problem not solved: takes a very long time
+        On the plus side, if the separation and cleaning ever get done, the actual dictionary and index construction do not take as long
+    Still need to improve:
+        Considerably speed up the reformatting and lemmatization of the raw files - impossible to do at this point at scale Separate the creation of the vocabulary from the creation of the inverted indices Kind of a chicken-and-egg problem, as the inverted indices still need the term ID, which can only be determined once the entire vocabulary is complete

+From Checkpoint 1:
 To run the script file checkpoint_01.py: (continued from instructions for main.py)
     5) To sample or not:
         To run the script on the first n lines of the original text file